sonurajesh27/agentic-ai-data-advisor/README.md

-# Agentic AI Data Usage Advisor for Next-Generation Networks
+# Agentic AI Data Usage Advisor

 An intelligent AI agent that analyzes your internet usage patterns and provides personalized recommendations to optimize data consumption.